12 Biology

 School assessment

-• assessment type 1: investigations folio (30%)
+• Assessment type 1: investigations folio (30%)

-• assessment type 2: skills and applications tasks (40%)
+• Assessment type 2: skills and applications tasks (40%)

 External assessment

-• assessment type 3: examination (30%)
+• Assessment type 3: examination (30%)

 Students provide evidence of their learning through eight assessments, including the external assessment component.